Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$

 \section{Abstract}

-In his 1910 ``Five Variables'' paper, Cartan solved the equivalence problem for the geometry of $(2, 3, 5)$ distributions, which has since arisen in numerous contexts, and in doing so demonstrated an intimate link between this geometry and the exceptional simple Lie groups of type $\G_2$.
-He claimed to produce a local classification of all such (complex) distributions whose infinitesimal symmetry algebra has dimension at least $6$ and which satisfy a natural uniformity condition, but in 2013 Doubrov and Govorov showed that this classification misses a single distribution $\mbE$.
+In his 1910 ``Five Variables'' paper, Cartan solved the equivalence problem for the geometry of $(2, 3, 5)$ distributions and in doing so demonstrated an intimate link between this geometry and the exceptional simple Lie groups of type $\G_2$.
+He claimed to produce a local classification of all such (complex) distributions which have infinitesimal symmetry algebra of dimension at least $6$ (and which satisfy a natural uniformity condition), but in 2013 Doubrov and Govorov showed that this classification misses a particular distribution $\mbE$.
 We produce a closed form for the Fefferman-Graham ambient metric $\smash{\wtg_{\mbE}}$ of the conformal class induced by (a real form of) $\mbE$, expanding the small catalogue of known explicit, closed-form ambient metrics.
-We also show that the holonomy group of $\smash{\wtg_{\mbE}}$ is the uncommonly evidenced exceptional group $\smash{\G_2^*}$, and use this to give an example of a projective structure with normal projective holonomy equal to $\smash{G_2^*}$.
+We show that the holonomy group of $\smash{\wtg_{\mbE}}$ is the exceptional group $\smash{\G_2^*}$ and use that metric to give explicitly a projective structure with normal projective holonomy equal to that group.